Remember the good old days when we didn’t care who was fighting for 12th place in the standings too much? Those days are gone, even for me.

 That’s conservatively about 200 points that both Martin and Busch could have had without being caught up in typical restrictor-plate madness – which would have easily been enough to cement their rightful position in the playoffs.

 Meanwhile, at plate tracks this season: Montoya – 14th, 20th and ninth.
 Kurt Busch – 10th, sixth, and fifth.
 Biffle – 20th, seventh and 18th.
 Kenseth – first, 17th and eighth.
 Throw out the plate races and you’d have a very different picture of who would be in the playoffs this year… and you certainly wouldn’t be wondering how the series’ wins leaders could be either on the bubble or outside looking in.

-Calling the Talladega Chase race the “wild card” is a PC way of saying effort doesn’t matter much when a restrictor plate is attached to the carburetor.
-A part-time driver with an upstart team can win, while a superstar with the best car in the field can finish last.
-Championships these days are usually won on less than the point difference between third and 38th.
+Calling the Talladega Chase race the wildcard is a PC way of saying effort doesn’t matter much when a restrictor plate is attached to the carburetor.
+A part-time driver with an upstart team can win while a superstar with the best car in the field can finish last.
+Championships these days are usually won on less than the points difference between third and 38th.
 In a 36-race season, four plate races could still be fatal to a potential champion, but at least there were 32 other races to make up for it, and the odds of low finishes in four plate races were slim.

 This isn’t to say that Martin and Busch haven’t had their troubles elsewhere, with faulty engines or blown tires at the worst possible times.
 But that in itself could have been overcome when 12th or better is the goal.

 If you want to defend the Chase, you could say that this is a good reason for its existence – that drivers that run well consistently will have a chance at a title despite having some bad luck through the season.
 It’s a fair argument, but it can be flipped around, too.
 Drivers could run well consistently all year long and then lose a title to a couple of hard-luck finishes in the last 10.